If it seems to you like hurricanes are getting worse, you’re not imagining things.

-- Hurricane deductible.
+- A hurricane deductible.
 This means you’ll have protection for the damage caused by hurricane winds.

 Homeowners are wise to proactively protect their home to mitigate damage from wind, floods, and power loss.

-Wind speeds of category one hurricanes range from 74 to 95 miles per hour, which can easily rip off poorly attached roof shingles.
-Category five hurricanes have wind speeds of 157 miles per hour or more, which can cause total roof loss.
+Wind speeds of Category 1 hurricanes range from 74 to 95 miles per hour, which can easily rip off poorly attached roof shingles.
+Category 5 hurricanes have wind speeds of 157 miles per hour or more, which can cause total roof loss.

 States like Florida require insurance companies to provide discounts to homeowners for mitigating wind damage.

 Electrical surges and power loss can also cause considerable damage to your home and belongings.
-Protect yourself by backing up your electronics to cloud storage and unplug your devices before a storm starts.
+Protect yourself by backing up your electronics to cloud storage and unplugging your devices before a storm starts.

 To prepare for power outages and to protect your perishables, put your refrigerator on the coldest setting.

 Flooding is the most costly and common type of storm damage, so it’s important to take measures to reduce the potential destruction to your home and belongings, including these: